-ISEO: Improving the lake Status from Eutrophy towards Oligotrophy monitoring and modeling activities.
-IREA involment in the project concerns the lake's synoptic monitoring in order to detect pollution events (eg river plumes and algal blooms) from satellite images.
+ISEO: Improving the lake Status from Eutrophy towards Oligotrophy

+Due to the negative trend in water quality of Lake Iseo, the main objective of the ISEO project is the identification and quantitative assessment of the synergic effects on the water quality of local pressures - in the watershed and along the shoreline - and global warming, in order to identify innovative and effective management strategies based on the results of the monitoring and modeling activity.
+IREA activities in the project concern the synoptic monitoring of the lake, in order to detect pollution events (eg river plumes and algal blooms) from satellite images.
 In addition, in the project the submerged macrophytic areas and the maps integrated with biochemical data collected in situ will be mapped through the analysis of high resolution spatial images in order to evaluate the contamination by nutrients and their capacity to retain and counteract the loads of phosphorus in the waters.